-The Minneapolis City Council on Friday voted demolish what remains of the former Beek’s Pizza building at 53rd & Lyndale.
+The Minneapolis City Council on Friday voted to demolish what remains of the former Beek’s Pizza building at 53rd & Lyndale.

 The order came nearly five years after the one-story building burned down.
 Owner Bill Graham had plans to turn the site into a three-story building with retail on the first floor and four apartment units on the second and third floors, but he never followed through.